thomas-fung/thesisdownmq/README.md

 devtools::install_github("thomas-fung/thesisdowndmq")
 ```

-3) Use the New R Markdown dialog to select Thesis:
+3) Use the New R Markdown dialog to select MQ Thesis:

 ![New R Markdown](thesis_rmd.png)